Language selection

 Focus on health

-We review the results of existing scientific evidence and conduct health studies to provide further independent verification that the health of people living near the Point Lepreau nuclear generating site is protected.
+We review the results of public health reports and data, review international publications, and at times conduct our own health studies to provide additional confidence that the health of people living near the Point Lepreau nuclear generating site is protected.

-A recent and comprehensive CNSC study on the health of people living near nuclear power plants found that all cancers for all age groups, in individuals living near these facilities, were similar to the reference population.
-In particular, there was no evidence of increases of childhood leukemia.
-These findings are consistent with research studies conducted around nuclear power plants in other countries (i.e. the United Kingdom, France, Switzerland and Finland).
-The body of evidence demonstrates that people who live near nuclear power plants, such as the Point Lepreau nuclear generating site, are as healthy as the rest of the general Canadian population.
+There are no specific studies on health effects from the presence of the Point Lepreau nuclear generating site; however, a 2017 CNSC study on the health of people living near nuclear power plants found that all cancers for all age groups were similar between populations living near nuclear power plants and the provincial reference population.
+In particular, there was no evidence of increases in childhood leukemia.
+These findings are consistent with research studies conducted around nuclear power plants in other countries (i.e., the United Kingdom, France, Switzerland and Finland).
+This body of evidence demonstrates that people who live near nuclear power plants, such as the Point Lepreau Nuclear Generating Station, are as healthy as the rest of the general Canadian population.

-Based on exposure and health data, we have not observed and do not expect any adverse health outcomes due to the presence of the Point Lepreau nuclear generating site.
-Access our library of health studies and third-party research.
+Based on levels of radionuclides in the environment; exposures to people living in the area; the current scientific knowledge about the sources, effects and risks of ionizing radiation; and relevant local, provincial and federal health data, we have not observed and do not expect to observe any adverse health outcomes related to the presence of the Point Lepreau nuclear generating site.

 Conclusions

-Our IEMP results from 2014, 2015, 2016, 2017, and 2020/2021 are consistent with the results submitted by NB Power, supporting our assessment that the licensee’s environmental protection program is effective.
-The results add to the body of evidence that people and the environment in the vicinity of the Point Lepreau nuclear generating site are protected and that there are no anticipated health impacts.
+Our IEMP results from 2014, 2015, 2016, 2017, 2020/2021, and 2024 are consistent with the results submitted by NB Power, supporting our assessment that the licensee’s environmental protection program is effective.
+The results add to the body of evidence that people and the environment in the vicinity of the Point Lepreau nuclear generating site are protected and that there are no anticipated health impacts from the operation of the facilities on the site.

 Page details